Endpoint Vulnerability

 Device Summary

 The table contains a list of all devices.
-By default, the table contains the following columns and is sorted by the Last patch scan date.
-Additional columns are available using the Column Chooser .
+The following columns are available to the table, and can be shown or hidden using the Column Chooser .

 - Device name: The name of the device.
 You can click the name to view the Device Details page.